NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 #### `is-a` vs `has-a`

 Inheritance used to be synonymous with OOP.
-But in modern software development practices it is now considered a last resort.
+However, in modern software development practices, it is now considered a last resort.
 This is because inheritance is a very strong relationship.
-Another term for it is 'coupling' - anything we do to the base class will affect every derived class and every class that derives from those classes and so on.
+Another term for it is 'coupling' - anything we do to the base class will affect every derived class and every class that derives from those classes, and so on.
 This can lead to a lot of unintended consequences.

 In modern software development, we prefer composition over inheritance.
 Composition is a `has-a` relationship.
-That is, instead of saying a class 'is-a' another type, we try and form relationships that a class 'has-a' another type.
+Instead of saying a class 'is-a' another type, we try to form relationships that a class 'has-a' another type.
 This is a much looser relationship and is more flexible but still allows for reuse and code organization.

 Composition involves passing (or instantiating) an instance of one class to/in another class.

 Raf's golden rule: "if a relationship can be described as `has-a` use composition."
 Raf's corollary: "almost all relationships _can_ be described as `has-a`.".
 Finally, if you are sure that inheritance can actually help organize your solution, inherit from an abstract class or interface (that's coming up).

 **Consider**: suppose all animals have a tail and can speak.
-We want to make sure that cats receive these properties, but we don't want to inherit from the `Animal` class.
+We want to ensure cats receive these properties, but we don't want to inherit from the `Animal` class.
 How could we do it using composition?

 ### Terminology note

-In OOP there are many terms to refer to the action of inheriting from a class.
+In OOP, many terms refer to the action of inheriting from a class.

 A class that inherits another class, will variously be referred to as any of the following: